peterklijn/blogposts/professional-scala-development-in-sublime/professional_scala_development_in_sublime.md

 > "Wow, wait a second Peter, what's all this?"

-No worries, I'll explain why you need these plugins, and if you then still decide you don't need them, no problem, it's a free world.
+No worries, I'll explain why you need them.

 **All Autocomplete:**

 By default Sublime Text recognizes variables, classes and about everything else you type in your current document.
-So the next time you type it, it will try to auto complete it for you.
+So the next time you type it, it will try to autocomplete it for you.
 Pretty neat, but also a bit primitive as it is scoped to your current document only.
 All Autocomplete extends this range to all open tabs.
-Sublime does not understand Scala (or any other programming language) so can't intelligently suggest that someMethod is part of SomeClass and will always suggest someMethod if you type the first few letters.
+Sublime Text does not understand Scala (or any other programming language) so can't intelligently suggest that someMethod is part of SomeClass and will always suggest someMethod if you type the first few letters.
 Therefore limiting the suggestions to all open tabs, instead of your entire project, is enough.

 **Case Conversion:**